Vermont USA Travel Guide

 Plan your visits with these insider tips for a better experience.

-Visit at the break of dawn or late afternoon for fewer crowds and softer light for photos.
+Visit early in the morning or late afternoon for fewer crowds and softer light for photos.

 Sunset views over Lake Champlain are spectacular.
 Early morning provides a peaceful atmosphere.